Fody/Costura/README.md

 Do not include `.exe` or `.dll` in the names.

-Can not be defiend with `ExcludeAssemblies`.
+Can not be defined with `ExcludeAssemblies`.

 Can take two forms.